kelvinzap/kelvinzap/README.md

 - Earn **AZ-204** and **AZ-400** certifications this year
 - Build and document end-to-end cloud projects
 - Contribute to open source in the .NET ecosystem
-- Prepare for the **Global Talent Visa** through technical writing, community contributions, and impactful projects

 📫 How to reach me:
 - [LinkedIn](https://linkedin.com/in/kelvinzap)